wording

 Can wedding RSVP wording be simple?

 Yes.
-In most cases, simple wording is better because guests respond faster when the instruction is easy to understand.
+In most cases, simple wording works better because guests respond faster when the instruction is easy to understand.

 Final takeaway